rails/rails/guides/source/upgrading_ruby_on_rails.md

 config.autoloader = :classic
 ```

+When using the Classic Autoloader in Rails 6 application it is recommended to set concurrency level to 1 in development environment, for the web servers and background processors, due to the thread-safety concerns.

 ### Active Storage assignment behavior change

 In Rails 5.2, assigning to a collection of attachments declared with `has_many_attached` appended new files: